There are federal protections that protect individuals from discrimination in the workplace.

 Typically, disparate treatment claims concern three types of conduct related to employment and hiring.
 The three areas commonly associated with disparate treatment claims are failure to hire, termination, and terms and conditions of work.

 Failure to Hire

 Disparate treatment policies and practices purposely eliminate a protected group of individuals from the hiring process.
 Requiring all minority applicants to take an employment test while not requiring the same of non-minority applicants is an example of disparate treatment in hiring.

 First, you must prove you are in a protected class.
-Second, you must show that you satisfied the expectations of your employer.
+Second, you must show that you satisfied the expectations of your employer or that your employer set unfair standards for you compared to others.
 Third, you must have been replaced by an individual who is not a member of the same protected class.

 Terms and Conditions of Employment

 For example, a company policy may require the re-screening of employees.
 But if the company uses the policy to re-screen only Latino employees, then the intent of the policy discriminates on the basis of national origins—a protected class.

-Disparate impact claims require the presentation of sufficient evidence.
+Disparate impact claims require the presentation of sufficient evidence, often time statistical evidence.
 From the evidence, a court can infer that discrimination occurred.
-The following elements are necessary to build a disparate impact claim:
+Evidence must show the discriminatory disparate impact resulted from a specific company practice or policy.